-Students who have been withdrawn from the school for three years or more will be required to have all prior coursework re-evaluated for determination of relevancy to current practice.
+Students who have been withdrawn from the school for more than ten years will be required to have all prior coursework re-evaluated for determination of relevancy to current practice.
 Faculty members appointed by the campus Director of Education or Program Director will conduct the evaluation of coursework.